eromelus/jscript/notes/Object Oriented Programming 540f5165519f49528e536303108ef9b6/Intro to OOP 1656fbd3aaaa4202a010e98c68354d1e.md

 **Encapsulation** is the idea of grouping related properties and methods in a single object (bundling data and operations into a single entity)

-Also refers to restring access to the state and certain behaviors; objects expose a **public interface** for interacting with other object and keep the implementation details hidden (showing only the data and behavior that other parts of the application need to work)
+Also refers to restring access to the state and certain behaviors; objects expose a **public interface** for interacting with other object and keep the implementation details hidden (showing only the data and behavior that other parts of the application that need to work)

 However, JavaScript doesn't not directly provide the means to limit exposure of methods and properties.
 There are way to achieve a degree of access restriction, but they're not perfect